 While 4K gaming monitors that also offer high-refresh-rate panels do exist, they’re incredibly expensive and cost-prohibitive in laptops.
 That’s why a lot of the recent-model gaming laptops are geared towards high-refresh-rate Full HD (1080p) panels.
 Look to something like the Razer Blade Stealth with the 4K screen.

 Admittedly, its last-gen, 4GB graphics card flies in the face of our advice above, but you can still play most games in 4K.
 That said, the more recent the game, the more you’ll likely have to sacrifice visual quality to keep the higher resolution.
-Alternatively, opt for an Alienware M17 R2 with a high-refresh-rate 1080p screen – or go all out on an MSI GT76 Titan 240Hz Full HD gaming laptop – for competitive play while out and about, and connect it to a 4K screen (or TV) at home for high-resolution PC gaming.
+Alternatively, opt for an Alienware M17 R2 with a high-refresh-rate 1080p screen for competitive play while out and about, and connect it to a 4K screen (or TV) at home for high-resolution PC gaming.

 The final piece of the puzzle is a 4K screen.
 For the avid gamer who’s not allowed to hog the TV for gaming, a 4K monitor is also an investment in console gaming (4K or otherwise).
 Just make sure you have a 4K-capable HDMI or DisplayPort cable (preferably per gaming device) and you’re ready to pick a screen.

-Thankfully, higher-fidelity is matched by bigger screen sizes, so expect to start at 27 inches with something like the LG 27UL500 or the HDR-capable 28 inches of the BenQ EL2870U.
+Thankfully, higher-fidelity is matched by bigger screen sizes, so look at the HDR-capable 28 inches of the BenQ EL2870U.
 Alternatively, stretch that screen size all the way up to 32 inches with the mercifully wall-mountable BenQ PD3200U.

 4K game face